What is a Mirror?

+- Kaleidoscope and periscope employ the principle of image formation by plane mirror.
 If keeping an object fixed a plane mirror is rotated in its plane by an angle θ, then the reflected ray rotates in the same direction by an angle 2 θ.

-Focal length as well as radius of curvature of a plane mirror is infinity.
+- Focal length, as well as radius of curvature of a plane mirror, is infinity.
 Power of a plane mirror is zero.

 - An image formed by a plane mirror is virtual, erect, laterally inverted, of same size as that of object and at the same distance as the object from the mirror.

-A highly polished curved surface whose reflecting surface is a cut part of a hollows at glass sphere is called a spherical mirror.
-Spherical mirrors are of two types:
+A highly polished curved surface whose reflecting surface is a cut part of a hollow at glass sphere is called a spherical mirror.

-(a) Concave Mirror: A spherical mirror whose bent in surface is reflecting surface, is called a concave mirror.
+(i) Concave Mirror: A spherical mirror whose bent in surface is reflecting surface, is called a concave mirror.

-(b) Convex Mirror: A spherical mirror whose bulging out surface is reflecting surface, is called a convex mirror.
+(ii) Convex Mirror: A spherical mirror whose bulging out surface is reflecting surface, is called a convex mirror.

 Some Terms Related to Spherical Mirrors are Given Below:

-(i) Centre of Curvature: It is the centre of the sphere of which the mirror or lens is a part.
+- Centre of Curvature: It is the centre of the sphere of which the mirror or lens is a part.

-(ii) Radius of Curvature (R): The radius of the hollow sphere of which the mirror is a part, is called radius of curvature.
+- Radius of Curvature (R): The radius of the hollow sphere of which the mirror is a part, is called radius of curvature.

-(iii) Pole: The central point of the spherical mirror is called its pole (P).
+- Pole: The central point of the spherical mirror is called its pole (P).

 - Focus: When a parallel beam of light rays is incident on a spherical mirror, then after reflection it meets or appears to meet at a point on principal axis, which is called focus of the spherical mirror.

 - Focal Length: The distance between the pole and focus is called focal length (f).

-Relation between focal length and radius of curvature is given by
+Relation between focal length and radius of curvature is given by:

 The power of a mirror is given as P = 1/f (metre)

-(vi) Mirror formula: 1/f = 1/v + 1/u
+- Mirror Formula: 1/f = 1/v + 1/u

 where, f = focal length of the mirror, u = distance of the object and v = distance of the image.

-Newton’s formula for a concave mirror:
+- Newton’s formula for a concave mirror:

 where x1 and x2 are the distances of object and image from the focus.

-The ratio of height of image (1) formed by a mirror to the height of the object (O) is called linear magnification (m).
+- The ratio of height of image (1) formed by a mirror to the height of the object (O) is called linear magnification (m).

-Lin ear magnification (m) = I/O = -v/u
+- Linear magnification (m) = I/O = -v/u

-➢ Areal and Axial Magnification:
+➢ Areal and Axial Magnification

 - The ratio of area of image to the area of object is called areal magnification.

-Areal magnification =
+- Areal magnification =

-When a small sized object is placed linearly along the principle axis, then its longitudinal or axial magnification is given by
+- When a small sized object is placed linearly along the principle axis, then its longitudinal or axial magnification is given by

 - When object is placed between pole and focus of a concave mirror, then its virtual, erect and magnified image is formed.

+- A convex mirror forms a virtual, erect and diminished image for all conditions of object.
 The focal length of concave mirror is taken negative and for a convex mirror taken as positive.